yuew620/emr-gateway/README.md

 # emr-gateway

-This project is used to set up an gateway for AWS EMR.
+This project is used to set up a gateway for AWS EMR.
 You can use  command such as spark, hive, beeline, hadoop etc , on this gateway.
 There are several steps.